 Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 4.5%.
 This dividend growth rate is lower than the 10.7% used in this analysis, thus providing a significant margin of safety.
 MCD has a risk rating of 1.75 which classifies it as a Medium risk stock.

 MCD is the dominant brand in the global fast food industry.
-The company enjoys unrivaled scale advantages and international growth opportunities, particularly in Asia, the Middle East and Africa.
-The company should continue to grow its market share, albeit at a slower pace due to a sputtering global economy.
-MCD has excellent growth opportunities in China and other emerging markets.
+The company enjoys unrivaled scale advantages and substantial international growth opportunities, particularly in Asia, the Middle East and Africa.
+The company should continue to grow its market share with its new menu items, including frappes and smoothies.

 The stock continues to be one of my largest positions in my dividend growth portfolio.
-Its strong price appreciation over the years has made it difficult to lower its overall allocation with purchases of other stocks.
-Even though MCD is trading below my fair value price of $111.33, I am currently fully allocated.
+Its strong price appreciation has made it difficult to lower its overall allocation with purchases of other stocks.
+Even though MCD is trading below my fair value price of $110.66, I am currently fully allocated.
 However, I will pick and choose opportune times to add to my position.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

 Full Disclosure: At the time of this writing, I was long in MCD (4.9% of my Dividend Growth Portfolio).
 See a list of all my dividend growth holdings here.

 - The Clorox Company (CLX) Dividend Stock Analysis